hairizuanbinnoorazman/blog/content/posts/20210610_usingSystemd.md

 ]
 +++

 Systemd is a convenient set of tooling that can be used to manage services and applications on a linux server.
+When we are managing applications on a server, we would want the following properties automatically for most application - the requirements are somewhat for most applications:

+- Application should be able to restart if application panics/errors out
+- Application should start even if we rebooted the server
+- Logs should be able to handled by a tool that should hopefully do log rotation

 It would be good to follow the filesystem when putting the files on the server https://en.wikipedia.org/wiki/Filesystem_Hierarchy_Standard

-For `[Install]` section, refer to https://unix.stackexchange.com/questions/404667/systemd-service-what-is-multi-user-target

 The golang application that is to be deployed is this.
 It is just a simple golang application serving some quick text data: